HenintsoaHARINORO/Algorithms_Python/Binary_Trees.md

  -Strict Binary Tree:each Node has exactly two children or no children -Full Binary Tree:each node has exactly two children and all leaf nodes are at the same level -Complete Binary Tree:
+#Balanced Binary Tree:
+ has the same number of nodes in the left and right subtrees